rstudio/pins-r/README.md

 #> Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```

-A folder board is an easy place to start, but the real power of pins
+A folder board is a simple place to start, but the real power of pins
-comes when you use board that is shared with multiple people.
+comes when you use board that’s shared with multiple people.
 For
 example, with RStudio Connect you can easily make data available to your
 whole team: